 Muscles work in teams and the antagonist muscles to your “weak” muscles are usually tight and in spasm.
 It is the tight muscles that the patient and most health care providers (MD, PT, massage therapists) pay attention to – indeed it is the one that usually is begging for attention.
 But the tight muscle is many times not the problem and that is why massages, muscle relaxers, injections, and the hot tub only provide temporary relief.

 Through Applied Kinesiology we determine which of your muscles are inhibited and through gentle muscle work get then turned back on.
 The results are dramatic and pain and/or limitations a patient has suffered with for months or years many times is gone in a single visit.
-We coudln’t have developed our reputation as problem solvers without our use of muscle testing and Applied Kinesiology.
+We could not have developed the reputation we have as problem solvers without our use of muscle testing and Applied Kinesiology.

 Trigger Point Therapy